Table of Contents

 Some of the reasons for the slow smartphone are as follows:

-The hardware of smartphones is like the human body.
-When the human body after a certain age does not function properly and actively and started to retardate, the same happens in the case of hardware.
+Smartphone hardware is analogous to human anatomy.
+In the same way that the human body begins to slow down after a certain age and ceases to function properly and actively, the same thing occurs in the case of hardware.

-For example, the processor will give the best performance at a certain temperature and if the processor gets overheated with the raise of temperature then processor performance may degrade.
+For example, the processor will perform best at a certain temperature, and if the processor becomes overheated as the temperature rises, processor performance may suffer.

-Also, excessive heat, cosmic rays, dust, electric spikes stress transistors and degrade the life of transistors and this may make your smartphone(Android or iPhone) fail entirely.
-This age failure in the transistor is binary ie. may or may not happens.
+Also, excessive heat, cosmic rays, dust, and electric spikes stress transistors and degrade the life of transistors and this may make your smartphone(Android or iPhone) fail entirely.
+This age failure in the transistor is binary ie. and may or may not happen.

 Damage / Loosen Hardware Parts

-Smartphone hardware can get damaged after being dropped, crushed, liquid falling on it, power surges, forcing cables into wrong ports, etc. Even due to these actions, hardware parts may lead to loosening and cannot function properly.
+Smartphone hardware can be damaged by being dropped, or crushed, having liquid fall on it, experiencing power surges, forcing cables into incorrect ports, and so on.
+Even as a result of these actions, hardware parts may become loose and cease to function properly.

 System Upgrades and Updates

-After using a new smartphone for a few months or years, you will get system updates and upgrades.
-System Updates and Upgrades are good for your system performance because on each update they are fixing various issues related to performance, security, usability, etc. but it actually increases memory size.
-So, ultimately system starts taking more operating capacity, consumes more power, and overloads the system, so finally, you will feel that system is not performing well.
+After a few months or years of using a new smartphone, you will receive system updates and upgrades.
+System updates and upgrades are beneficial to your system's performance because they fix various issues related to performance, security, usability, and so on, but they actually increase memory size.
+As a result, the system eventually consumes more operating capacity, consumes more power, and overloads the system, giving you the impression that it is not performing well.